rcl-ssl/docs/certbot/iis.md

   - [win-x64](https://github.com/rcl-ssl/RCL.CertificateBot/releases/download/V6.0.10/certificatebot-iis-win-x64.zip)
   - [win-arm](https://github.com/rcl-ssl/RCL.CertificateBot/releases/download/V6.0.10/certificatebot-iis-win-arm.zip)

-  to match your Windows server bitness
+  to match your Windows bitness

-- Extract the zip file to a folder on your server after it is downloaded
+- Extract the zip file to a folder on your Windows hosting machine after it is downloaded

 ## Configure the Service